jwendel/topcoder/webapi/README.md

 Notes:

 * access_tokens can be optionally saved to disk using the "-tokensource" parameter.
 If not specified, nothing is saved to disk.
 The server must be killed with Ctrl-C (SIGINT) to save to disk.
-* The test cases should heavily verify the results we get back.
+* examples_test.go contains the tests cases outlined in the challenge.
+They are commented in the file to easily follow.
+They also verify the results of the requests.
-* The expiration test check uses the loading of access_tokens.
+* The expiration test (case 9) check uses a token loaded from disk.
+* Along with the .go files in auth, there are test files for them as well (run with 'go test').
-* http.go domainRouter funciton is an internal router based on the URL.  json.go or token.go will handle the bulk of the request based on the URL
+* http.go domainRouter funciton is an internal router based on the URL.  json.go or token.go will handle the bulk of the request based on the URL.
-* http.go has helper functions for more easily writing out status to the client
+* util.go has helper functions for more easily writing out status to the http client
+* All access to the data maps are protected by a mutex (which should allow running this on multiple threads with GOMAXPROCS).

 Other
 -----